 Similarly, measurements can be performed using the orthonormal states formed from the following disjoint set of states: $Q_{1}=\{ \ket{10}, \ket{-10} \},~ Q_{2}=\{\ket{30}, \ket{-30} \},~Q_{3}=\{\ket{40}, \ket{20}, \ket{-20}, \ket{-40} \},~\\ Q_{4}=\{\ket{01}, \ket{0-1}\},~ Q_{5}=\{\ket{11}, \ket{1-1}, \ket{-11}, \ket{-1-1}\},~ Q_{6}=\{\ket{31}, \ket{3-1}, \ket{-31}, \ket{-3-1} \},~\\ Q_{7}=\{\ket{41}, \ket{4-1}, \ket{21}, \ket{2-1}, \ket{-21}, \ket{-2-1}, \ket{-41}, \ket{-4-1} \},~ Q_{8}=\{\ket{03},\ket{0-3} \},~ Q_{9}=\ket{13}, \ket{1-3}, \ket{-13}, \ket{-1-3} \},~ Q_{10}=\{\ket{33}, \ket{3-3}, \ket{-33}, \ket{-3-3} \},~ Q_{11}=\{\ket{43}, \ket{4-3}, \ket{23},\\ \ket{2-3}, \ket{-23}, \ket{-2-3}, \ket{-43}, \ket{-4-3} \},~ Q_{12}=\{\ket{04}, \ket{02}, \ket{0-2}, \ket{0-4} \},~ Q_{13}=\{\ket{14}, \ket{12},\\ \ket{1-2}, \ket{1-4}, \ket{-14}, \ket{-12}, \ket{-1-2}, \ket{-1-4} \},~Q_{14}=\{\ket{34}, \ket{32}, \ket{3-2}, \ket{3-4}, \ket{-34},\\ \ket{-32}, \ket{-3-2}, \ket{-3-4} \},~ Q_{15}= \{ \ket{44}, \ket{42}, \ket{4-2}, \ket{4-4}, \ket{24}, \ket{22}, \ket{2-2}, \ket{2-4}, \ket{-24},\\ \ket{-22}, \ket{-2-2}, \ket{-2-4}, \ket{-44}, \ket{-42}, \ket{-4-2}, \ket{-4-4} \}$.

 We can easily construct tables for each set of bases from $Q_{1}$ to $Q_{15}$ as shown in Table.~\ref{tab4}.
-If we compare the equivalent tables generated for the set of bases from $P_{1}$ to $P_{15}$, we can conclude that the equivalent sets of bases give the same result, as observed in the comparison of Table.~\ref{tab3} and Table.~\ref{tab4}.
-From these results, we can conclusively determine that two-qubit teleportation using single-step and two-step quantum walks are equivalent.
+A comparison of the equivalent tables generated for the set of bases from $P_{1}$ to $P_{15}$ indicates that the equivalent sets of bases yield the same result, as evident from the comparison between Table.~\ref{tab3} and Table.~\ref{tab4}.
+It is conclusively determined from these results that two-qubit teleportation via single-step and two-step quantum walks is equivalent.